Linus-Mussmaecher/rucola/README.md

 You can configure which statistics block are shown at which time.

 #### Filtering
-The filtering works by a default fuzzy matcher.
+The filtering works by a default fuzzy matcher, matching your input to the note _title_.
 In addition, you can include _condition words_ to search for notes fulfilling certain conditions.
 A condition always starts with an identifier and goes to the next whitespace.
  - `#[tag]` declares a tag condition: